Hey, ya really bustin' ma balls here!

-Saudi Arabia has objected to several new gTLD, including .gay, on the basis that they may offend, or promote practices that are counter to their religion.
+Saudi Arabia has objected to several new global top level domains (gTLD), including .gay, on the basis that they may offend, or promote practices that are counter to their religion.
 The poofs, on the other hand, counter that .gay is needed for support.(more…)

 - And take that HTC!